sekai-app/sekai-memobase/readme.md

 🌬️ **Does your AI forget your users?**

-> MemoBase maintains long-term memory of your users, for your product.
+> Memobase maintains long-term memory of your users, for your product.

 🖼️ **Do you understand the customers that using your AI?**

-> MemoBase offers accurate user profile, involving many aspects of your users: Age, Education, Interests, Opinions...
+> Memobase offers accurate user profile, involving many aspects of your users: Age, Education, Interests, Opinions...
 >
-> [Customize](./src/server/readme.md/#Customization) the aspects you want MemoBase to collect.
+> [Customize](./src/server/readme.md/#Customization) the aspects you want Memobase to collect.

 ⌛️ **Do you want users spend more time on your Apps?**

-> MemoBase is working with some AI companion startups.
-They have observated increased chatting turns after adopting MemoBase, leading to higher user retention and subscription rate.
+> Memobase is working with some AI companion startups.
+They have observated increased chatting turns after adopting Memobase, leading to higher user retention and subscription rate.

 ## Get Started

-1. [Start your MemoBase Backend](./src/server/readme.md), you should have the below two things to continue:
+1. [Start your Memobase Backend](./src/server/readme.md), you should have the below two things to continue:
    1. A project url. default to `http://localhost:8019`

    2. A project token. default to `secret`